Introducing the SG390 Series Vector Signal

-A New Frequency Synthesis Technique
+New Frequency Synthesis Technique

 The SG390 Series Signal Generators are based on a new frequency synthesis technique called Rational Approximation Frequency Synthesis (RAFS).
 RAFS uses small integer divisors in a conventional phase-locked loop (PLL) to synthesize a frequency that would be close to the desired frequency (typically within ±100 ppm) using the nominal PLL reference frequency.
 The PLL reference frequency, which is sourced by a voltage controlled crystal oscillator that is phase locked to a dithered direct digital synthesizer, is adjusted so that the PLL generates the exact frequency.
 Doing so provides a high phase comparison frequency (typically 25 MHz) yielding low phase noise while moving the PLL reference spurs far from the carrier where they can be easily removed.
-The end result is an agile RF source with low phase noise, essentially infinite frequency resolution, without the spurs of fractional-N synthesis or the cost of a YIG oscillator.
+The end result is an agile RF source with low phase noise, essentially infinite frequency resolution, without the spurs of

 The SG390 Signal Generators offer a wide variety of modulation capabilities.
 Modes include amplitude modulation (AM), frequency modulation (FM), phase modulation (ΦM), and pulse modulation.
 There is an internal modulation source as well as an external modulation input.
 The internal modulation source produces sine, ramp, saw, square, and noise waveforms.
 An external modulation signal may be applied to the rear-panel modulation input.
 The internal modulation generator is available as an output on the rear panel.

 Unlike traditional analog signal generators, the SG390 Series can sweep continuously from DC to 62.5 MHz.
 And for frequencies above 62.5 MHz, each sweep range covers more than an octave.